-- 5.10.1 The County of Vermilion River may encourage appropriate resource extraction industries, where appropriate. - (a) The developer of a resource extraction industry or activity shall be required at the time of application for a development permit, to demonstrate to the satisfaction of the County, that any necessary provincial permits and approvals pertinent to the development have been obtained. - (b) Any resource extraction industry that requires a development permit, unless exempted by Provincial legislation, shall enter into and abide by a development agreement with the County, to deal, among other matters, with road use and their maintenance. - (c) Development permits for sand, gravel, clay or marl extraction shall not be issued until any necessary approvals are obtained in accordance with Provincial legislation. - (d) Development permits for gravel extraction should be issued on the basis of whether the proposed use will fully and efficiently utilize the capability of the deposit.
-Deposits suitable for construction aggregates should be reserved for that use. - 5.10.2 The County of Vermilion River will ensure that land disturbed by resource extraction activity is reclaimed to an acceptable standard.
+- 5.10.1 Resource extraction industries may be encouraged, where appropriate. - (a) The developer of a resource extraction industry or activity shall be required at the time of application for a development permit, to demonstrate to the satisfaction of the County, that any necessary provincial permits and approvals pertinent to the development have been obtained. - (b) Any resource extraction industry that requires a development permit, unless exempted by provincial legislation, shall enter into and abide by a development agreement with the County, to deal, among other matters, with road use and maintenance. - (c) Development permits for sand, gravel, clay or marl extraction shall not be issued until any necessary approvals are obtained in accordance with Provincial legislation. - (d) Development permits for gravel extraction should be issued on the basis of whether the proposed use will fully and efficiently utilize the capability of the deposit.
+Deposits suitable for construction aggregates should be reserved for that use. - 5.10.2 Ensure that land disturbed by resource extraction activity is reclaimed to an acceptable standard. - (a) Development agreements in connection with sand, gravel and other mineral extraction operations may be required and should make provisions for the: - (i) reclamation of the land that was disturbed to its former agricultural capability or to a post-extractive use whichever Council feels is more beneficial: - (ii) control of on-site noise, dust and weeds; - (iii) storage of topsoil;